jo/dimensionist/README.md

 ; Optional username and password, used by the workers to access the database username = mein-user password = secure
-; Whitelist databases: only the databases above are used (seperate with comma) ; whitelist = mydb,otherdb
+; Only documents in the databases above are processed (seperate with comma) ; whitelist = mydb,otherdb
-; Blacklist: ignore the following databases (again comma seperated list) blacklist = _users,_replicator
+; Ignore the following databases (again comma seperated list) blacklist = _users,_replicator
 ```